 Property is classified for the purpose of taxation according to its use.
 The legislature has in substance created three classes of taxable property: (1) residential real property, (2) open space land, and (3) all other (commercial, industrial and personal property).
 Within limits, cities and towns are given the option of determining the share of the annual levy to be borne by each of the three categories.
-Until fiscal year 2004, the share required to be borne by residential real property was at least 50 per cent of its share of the total taxable valuation; under legislation enacted in the beginning of 2004, however, cities and towns were authorized to reduce the required share to be borne by residential real property to at least 45 per cent of its share of the total taxable valuation in fiscal year 2004, 47 per cent in fiscal year 2005, 49 per cent in fiscal year 2006 and 50 per cent thereafter.
-The effective rate for open space must be at least 75 per cent of the effective rate for residential real property.
-Until fiscal year 2004, the share of commercial, industrial and personal property was limited to not more than 175 per cent of their share of the total valuation; under legislation enacted in the beginning of 2004, however, cities and towns were authorized to increase the limit on the share of the total taxable valuation of such property to not more than 200 per cent in fiscal year 2008, and, if the share of such property in a particular city or town exceeded 175 per cent in any of fiscal years 2004 through 2007, 170 per cent in fiscal years 2009 and thereafter.
+The share required to be borne by residential real property is at least 50 per cent of its share of the total taxable valuation.
+The effective rate for open space must be at least 75 per cent of the effective rate for residential real property and the share of commercial, industrial and personal property was limited to not more than 175 per cent of their share of the total valuation.
 A city or town may also exempt up to 20 percent of the valuation of residential real property (where used as the taxpayer's principal residence) and up to 10 percent of the valuation of commercial real property (where occupied by certain small businesses).
 Property may not be classified in a city or town until the State Commissioner of Revenue certifies that all property in the city or town has been assessed at its fair cash value.
-Such certification must take place every three years, or pursuant to a revised schedule as may be approved by the Commissioner.
+Such certification must take place every three years or pursuant to a revised schedule as may be issued by the Commissioner.